MathewsFranco/JavaScript30/readme.md

-📒 I`m doing all 30 challenges by my self not following the tutorial and trying to add an extra mile.
-Check the PR's comments to see what was the extra mile in that specific challenge.
+📒 :warning: **I'm doing all 30 challenges by my self not following the tutorial and trying to add an extra mile.
+Check the PR's comments to see what was the extra mile in that specific challenge.**